ozesince02/LibraryManagementSystem/README.md

 ## Notes / Defaults
 - Default `LendingPolicy` is currently set to **max 3 books** and **14 days** (see `LibraryManagementApplication`).

+## Submission
+- Assignment submission has been done via a Pull Request from `project/library-management-system` to `main`.

 ## Class diagram

 ![Class diagram](LibraryManagementSystem.png)